DeepGraphLearning/GearNet/README.md

 ![SSL](./asset/SSL.png)

 This codebase is based on PyTorch and [TorchDrug] ([TorchProtein](https://torchprotein.ai)).
 It supports training and inference with multiple GPUs.
+The documentation and implementation of our methods can be found in the [docs](https://torchdrug.ai/docs/) of TorchDrug.
+To adapt our model in your setting, you can follow the step-by-step [tuorials](https://torchprotein.ai/tutorials) in TorchProtein.

 [TorchDrug]: https://github.com/DeepGraphLearning/torchdrug